Apprenticeship Levy Explained: Benefits & Challenges

 Benefits of hiring apprentices

 Non-levy employers, or levy-paying employers who want to invest more in apprenticeship training than is available in their accounts, now benefit from significant government funding to support their commitment to apprenticeships.
-In recognition of the significant value that apprenticeships can bring to UK businesses and to the wider economy, additional financial help is also available from the government in the form of:
+In recognition of the significant value that apprenticeships can bring to UK businesses and to the wider economy, additional financial help may also be available from the government, such as a £1,000 payment for hiring apprentices who, at the start of their apprenticeship training, are aged 16 to 18 years old, or aged 19 to 24 years old with an education, health, and care (EHC) plan provided by their local authority and/or have been in the care of their local authority.
+This payment is intended to help with additional costs associated with training young apprentices.

 Apprenticeship levy FAQs